mikhailshilkov/mikhailio-docpad/src/documents/2016/03/aurelia-map-component-with-leaflet/index.html.md

 layout: post
 title: Aurelia Map Component with Leaflet
 date: 2016-03-11
-tags: ["Aurelia", "leaflet", "typescript", "javascript", "maps"]
+tags: ["aurelia", "leaflet", "typescript", "javascript", "maps"]
 teaser: This is a short tutorial on how to create a map control in [aurelia](http://aurelia.io) application.
 I am using the [Leaflet](http://leafletjs.com) library with custom tile source and I also show the way to implement your own overlay layer.
 Here is what my map looks like: ![Map](/map.png)
 ---